 - Choose from a selection of free, fast and low cost methods to top-up your Wise account and card

 Your Wise card is designed with international use in mind, so there’s no need to notify Wise you intend to travel.
 Just activate your Wise card in the US before you head off and you can start using it for in-store purchases as well as withdrawals and online shopping in 150+ countries.

 About the Wise card

-The Wise card is an international debit card linked to a digital multi-currency Wise account.
+The Wise card is an international debit card linked to an online multi-currency Wise account.
 It’s free to open a personal Wise account and you can get set up from your phone or laptop easily.
 Once you’ve registered for a Wise account, simply order your Wise card for delivery to your home address within a couple of weeks.